 It’s important to approach college degree requirements carefully.
 In fact, it’s important to thoughtfully clarify all job requirements.

 Including years of experience, for example, can help establish the seniority of a position.
-(Our research suggests that listing years of experience helps clarify the role without being ageist.)
+(Our research suggests that listing years of experience helps clarify a role without being ageist.
+Our data shows that more tech job posts these days are defining seniority level more clearly.)
 But including a wide range of experience can be confusing.
 So, ‘2-8 years of experience’ should really just be ‘2+ years.’
+Clarity means setting the minimum.